snar/reunion/README.md

 First, some words on "how it works": in the default operation mode (no network splits present), `reunion` subscribes to all replicated `set` and `ordered_set` tables in system.
-When some record is inserted or removes, this change (table and key only) is recorded and expired after 60 seconds (as my experiments shows, it's enough for erlang to detect network splits).
-When network split happens, all changes are moved to `ets` table and never auto-expired: so, you shall be sure that your splits are not long enough to die from out-of-memory.
+When some record is inserted or removed, this change (table, key, operation and timestamp, not a full record) is recorded and expired after 60 seconds (as my experiments shows, it's enough for erlang to detect network splits).

+When network split happens, all changes are moved to `ets` table and never
+auto-expired: so, you shall be sure that your splits are not long enough to die from out-of-memory.

-On recovery `mnesia` initiates system_event `inconsistent_database`, which is trapped by `reunion` and then we try to recover system consistency.
+On recovery `mnesia` initiates system_event `inconsistent_database`, which is trapped by `reunion` which tries to recover data consistency.

-For each table and for each key in table we are checking if corresponding values are present and equal on both nodes.
-If so, then we just moving to next key/next table, but if not...
+For each table and for each key in table it checks if corresponding values are present and equal on both nodes.
+If so, then it just movies to next key/next table, but if not...

-For `set`s and `ordered_set`s:
+For `set`'s and `ordered_set`'s:
 - if we have an object on local node and do not have on remote: we are checking if there is a corresponding 'inserted' change on our node.
 If so, this difference was caused by local insert, and we push our object to